Measures of Academic Progress (MAP)

 progressing in our work on the federal government's initiative called

-"No Child Left Behind".
+"Every Child Succeeds Act".
 Results will be available and shared with

 parents very shortly after the assessments are completed.